mohammadmehdisharife/better-cmd/README.md

 ---

-## 🎯 Why SuperCMD?
+## 🎯 Why Better-CMD?

 Windows default shell is limited.
-SuperCMD offers a smoother, more practical, and modern experience inspired by Bash while maintaining full compatibility with classic `cmd.exe`.
+Better-CMD offers a smoother, more practical, and modern experience inspired by Bash while maintaining full compatibility with classic `cmd.exe`.
 No bloat, no complexity.

 ---